allenai/beaker-gantry/README.md

 ⚡️*Easy to use*

 - **No Docker required!** 🚫 🐳
-- No writing YAML experiment specs.
+- No writing Beaker YAML experiment specs.
 - Easy setup.
 - Simple CLI.

 🏎  *Fast*

-- Fire off Beaker experiments from your local computer instantly!
+- Fire off Beaker experiments from your laptop instantly!
 - No local image build or upload.

 🪶 *Lightweight*